 - 1. Safety relief valve.
-With boiler off, lift test lever.
-(Be sure valve closes completely after test.) - Test flame detection by voltage reading at the control programmer. - 3.
+With the boiler off, lift the test lever (be sure that the valve closes completely after the test). - 2.
+Test flame detection by voltage reading at the control programmer. - 3.
 Test high-limit control by reducing setting below the operating temperature.
-Burner should shut off; after readjusting thermostat, press button to reset switch. - Test operating temperature controls by reducing or increasing temperature setting as necessary to check burner operation. - 5.
-Check flue gas temperature at outlet.
-If there is a temperature increase over previous readings, this probably indicates sooting or water scale build-up. - 6.
-Test to water cutoff by trying to restart boiler with the system pump off.
+Burner should shut off.
+After readjusting the thermostat, press the button to reset the switch. - 4.
+Test operating temperature controls by reducing or increasing temperature setting as necessary to check burner operation. - Check flue gas temperature at outlet.
+If there is a temperature increase over previous readings, this probably indicates sooting or water scale build-up.

+- 6. Test the water cutoff by trying to restart boiler with the system pump off.
 The boiler should not operate. - 7.
 Test low gas pressure switch by closing main gas cock and attempting to restart boiler.